 Beef and pork are usually used.
-But I don't consume any of those meat, so I used a mixture of chicken and shrimps.
-I ground my own chicken and shrimps.
-To push some boundaries, I added Thai chili paste into the mix.
+But I don't consume any of that meat, so I used a mixture of chicken and shrimps.
+And I do ground my own chicken and shrimps.
+To push some boundaries, I added sambal into the mix.
 You can use homemade or store-bought, I am not judging.
-Homemade Thai chili paste is all written in the recipe down below.
-I also used a mixture of ground cornflakes and panko for the breading.
-You can grind the cornflakes in a spice grinder or in a mortar and pestle.
+Thai red chili paste and harissa are great alternatives as well.

-I learn a neat trick from Foodwishes on how to get a runny yolk.
-Chef John steamed the eggs in a 1/2 inch water rather than plunging into a pot of boiling water.
-That trick indeed works like a charm!
-I served my scotch eggs on a bed of greens which consist of arugula, lettuce and alfalfa.
+To get the right yolk consistency, which is not too runny and not hard, I steamed the eggs in 1 inch water rather than plunging them into a pot of boiling water.
+It always works like a charm.
+I served my scotch eggs on a bed of spinach.
 You can use any greens as desired or omit them entirely.
-Without any further ado, let's get started with the recipe.
+In closing, I hope you will give this recipe a try and Happy Easter!

 Baking Soda, 1 TSP